lightningtgc/es6-coding-style/es6-coding-style-en.md

 - 7.1 Use `import / export` for dependencies, deprecating commonjs require

-> Follow standards and always have a lucky day.
+> Those who follow standards always have a lucky day.

 ```js
 // Bad